hernandoabella/tech-motivator/README.md

-# coding-quotes
+# Tech Motivator
-Best coding quotes collection!
+Daily coding quotes to motivate you to write code.